 Can I have my consultation and treatment on the same day?

 Yes.
 The vast majority of our patients travel quite a way to visit the clinic.
 For this reason, we are happy to offer a consultation and treatment on the same day.
 Your consultation will take place in the morning, and your treatment in the afternoon.
 We do require you to leave the premises for a few hours to comply with informed consent regulations and to consider all the information provided to you during your consultation.
 In order to arrange a same day consultation and treatment, we do require a deposit to secure your appointments.
-Mr Weaver specialises in Cryosurgery for Morton’s Neuorma, and is available Wednesday – Friday (inclusive).
+Mr Weaver specialises in Cryosurgery for Morton’s Neuorma, and therefore Cryosurgery is available Tuesday – Friday (inclusive).
 Both your consultation and treatment will take place at the same location.

 Do medical insurance companies cover cryosurgery treatment costs?